 Whether you’re currently in the sales profession or actively considering making a move into the space, in our opinion, these are some of the best sales books of 2017 that you can read.
 In either stage of a career, whether you’re in the sales industry or outside of it and trying to get in, we recommend reading these books.

 For those within the sales space, building your knowledge on a consistent basis is absolutely crucial to your continued selling success.
 You might be dominating your quota now, but not only is it important to “Always be Closing”, but you should also always be learning.
 These sales books will help you in that endeavor in 2017 and beyond.

 For those of you not yet in sales, reading these books will provide you with the insight you need to understand what a successful career in sales requires and will also provide you with key talking points during any sales interview.
 Want to really impress your interviewer during your next go-around, read one or multiple of these books to show your commitment to the sales profession even though you’re not even being paid for it yet.

-Quick note: If you’re like me and prefer to listen to audio books (I listen to sales books on my commute into NYC every day), rather than read, Audible is giving away two free audio books during a 30-day trial.
+Quick note: If you’re like us and prefer to listen to audio books (our resume writing team listen to sales books on our commute into NYC every day), rather than read, Audible is giving away two free audio books during a 30-day trial.
 So if you haven’t yet, try Audible and Get Two Free Audiobooks.
 All of the best sales books mentioned below have audio books available on Audible, or are available to read on the Kindle app, so the choice is yours!

 The Best Sales Books 2017